mjeanmar/mdi-basic-training/_docs/hpc-servers/remote-access.md/vscode.md

 - click the "Remote Explorer" icon on the left sidebar of VS Code
 - click "+" to add a remote ssh target
-- type or paste "ssh YOUR_USER_NAME@greatlakes-ts.umich.edu"
+- type or paste "ssh YOUR_USER_NAME@greatlakes.arc-ts.umich.edu"
 - hit Enter

 ### Connect to the server